eBay Tips

 Listings removed by eBay

-If eBay removes one of your listings, fee credit treatment depends on why:
+If eBay removes one of your listings, how your fees are credited depends on why:

-• Unauthorised account access (account compromise): listing fees AND any final value fees paid are automatically credited.
+• Unauthorised account access (account compromise): your listing fees and any final value fees are credited automatically.

-• Policy violation: credit is decided case-by-case.
-Repeat violations weigh against the credit decision.
+• Policy violation: credit is decided case-by-case, and repeat violations count against you.

 Currency conversion + refunds — the 120-day rule

-If eBay converted currency on the original sale (e.g. you sold on eBay.de in EUR but were paid in GBP) and a refund is issued within 120 days, the refund uses the exchange rate from the original transaction — not the current FX rate.
-After 120 days, current FX applies, which can leave a gap between what the buyer gets and what comes off your account.
-Worth dispatching cleanly enough to avoid late refund disputes on cross-site sales.
+If eBay converted currency on the original sale (say you sold on eBay.de in EUR but were paid in GBP), a refund issued within 120 days uses the original sale's exchange rate, not today's.
+After 120 days, today's rate applies, which can leave a gap between what the buyer gets and what comes off your account.
+Dispatch cleanly to avoid late refund disputes on cross-site sales.

 ShareXLinkedIn